claratucker/atlantic-silverside-microbiome/README.md

-# 16S-microbiome-dada2-pipeline
+# atlantic-silverside-microbiome
-End-to-end 16S microbiome analysis using QIIME1, QIIME2, and DADA2
+Microbiome analysis of Atlantic silversides under varying temperature and pH conditions using QIIME2 and DADA2

 ## Data Access